Emerging Science

 • Cancer: Ionizing radiation has been linked to almost every type of cancer, with the amount of exposure directly tied to risk increase.
 Natural population studies–including studies of the survivors of Hiroshima–have shown that exposure in childhood, when bodies are still growing and cells divide much more rapidly, is much more dangerous[9].

 Other than UV radiation, non-ionizing radiation has not been definitively linked to cancer.
-There are some studies, however, that point to possible cancer risk from cell phone use.
-Studies exploring the possible links between non-ionizing radiation and cancer are ongoing, but for now, the International Association for Research on Cancer has labeled radiofrequency radiation as “possibly carcinogenic”[5]
+Studies exploring the possible links between non-ionizing radiation and cancer are ongoing, but for now, the International Association for Research on Cancer has labeled radiofrequency radiation as “possibly carcinogenic”[8]

 • Fetal abnormalities: At high doses[10], ionizing radiation can lead to fetal abnormalities and birth defects.
 Cells that divide and grow faster are more sensitive to the effects of ionizing radiation, which means that even levels of exposure that might be considered low-risk for adults could carry much more significant risks for unborn children, as well as for children and adolescents[11].
 The risk is particularly high between 8 and 15 weeks of pregnancy.